digitalby/University-Project-Android-Notes/README.md

 All CRUD operations are done asynchronously with the help of a ```CursorLoader```. ```NotesCRUDHelper``` provides an even higher level of abstraction to facilitate inserting, updating, deleting, and querying notes and/or their tags.
 The user can also sort their notes, either by date or by title.

-The app features Material Design elements, (specifically, a ```FloatingActionButton```) with a blue color theme and pre-imported icons created by Google.
+The app features Material Design elements (specifically, a ```FloatingActionButton```), with a blue color theme and pre-imported icons created by Google.

 [screenshot]: screenshot.png